thomas-melville/myNotes/General/Career_Development/Linux/networking/networking.md

 ## Network Manager

-nmtui / nmcli for managing connections this is old school it's a lot more dynamic today
+is a daemon with a D-bus for communication to applications. nmtui / nmcli / mngui for managing connections this is old school it's a lot more dynamic today